Available in Nexus Repository OSS and Nexus Repository Pro

 gem tool serves as their package management solution.
 In fact, since version 1.9 of Ruby, it has been included as part of the default Ruby library.
 Packages are called gems and, just like all package managers, this allows for ease of use when distributing programs or libraries.

 Of course, package management really only goes as far as improving distribution.
-A great feat certainly, but to really find success, a development community needs to exists.
+A great feat certainly, but to really find success, a development community needs to exist.
 At the heart of every development community, especially those like Ruby, where open source projects are one of the most critical elements, the community needs a place to host and share their projects.

 Enter RubyGems hosted at rubygems.org - the most popular and leading gem hosting service supporting the Ruby community.
 Here, a large variety of open source Ruby projects supply their gems for download to all users.

 Ruby has been a successful platform for developers for a long time now.
 The popularity of Ruby and therefore the usage of gems and gem repositories means that lots of teams are downloading and exchanging lots of components on a regular basis.
 Obviously, this can (and does) become a crunch on resources, not to mention a pain to manage.